PeJiR/CS50-s-Introduction-to-Computer-Science_Final_Project/README.md

 ## 🏗️  Project description:
-This project is a basic email server, akin to Gmail, featuring key functions like inbox, sent items, and composing emails.
+Introducing a sleek and user-friendly web mail server, designed and developed by Roberto Perez as his final project for CS50's Introduction to Computer Science course.
+This project showcases Roberto's skills in building a functional and intuitive email platform, akin to popular services like Gmail.

 ## 🤖 Technology Used
 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)